 Uncertainty, fluctuations or negative trends in international economic and investment climates could have a material adverse effect on Prudential's business and profitability.
 Prudential operates in a macroeconomic and global financial market environment that presents significant uncertainties and potential challenges.
-For example, interest rates in the United States ("US") and some Asian countries in which Prudential operates have decreased to historic lows driven by the responses of central banks to mitigate the impact of the Covid-19 pandemic, and the transition to a lower carbon economy may impact long-term asset valuations.
+For example, during 2020 interest rates in the United States ('US') and some Asian countries in which Prudential operates have decreased to historic lows driven by the responses of central banks to mitigate the impact of the Covid-19 pandemic.
+The transition to a lower carbon economy may also impact long-term asset valuations.